Skip to main content

 Routes monomer calls according to EVA algebra composition laws: sequential (⊗), parallel (∥), and conditional (⊕).

-TCE Unit
+CMF Unit

 Monomer Coverage